-number string Description 0 NONE Turns off all algorithm-related messages in the SAS log 1 BASIC Displays a basic summary of the algorithmic processing 2 MODERATE Displays a summary of the algorithmic processing including a progress log using the interval that is specified in the LOGFREQ option 3 AGGRESSIVE Displays a detailed summary of the algorithmic processing including a progress log using the interval that is specified in the LOGFREQ option

-Table 2.16 Values for or LOGLEVEL= Option ------------ ------------ -------------- -------- specifies the maximum amount of time to spend calculating minimum-cost network flows.
+number string Description 0 NONE Turns off all algorithm-related messages in the SAS log 1 BASIC Displays a basic summary of the algorithmic processing 2 MODERATE Displays a summary of the algorithmic processing including a progress log using the interval that is specified in the LOGFREQ= option 3 AGGRESSIVE Displays a detailed summary of the algorithmic processing including a progress log using the interval that is specified in the LOGFREQ= option specifies the maximum amount of time to spend calculating minimum-cost network flows.
 The type of time (either CPU time or real time) is determined by the value of the TIMETYPE= option.
 The value of number can be any positive number; the default value is the positive number that has the largest absolute value that can be represented in your operating environment.